tensorpack/tensorpack/docs/tutorial/dataflow.md

 All these modules are written in Python, so you can easily implement whatever operations/transformations you need, without worrying about adding operators to TensorFlow.
-In the mean time, thanks to the prefetching, it can still run fast enough for tasks as large as ImageNet training.
+In the meantime, thanks to the prefetching, it can still run fast enough for tasks as large as ImageNet training.

-Unless you're working with standard data types (image folders, LMDB, etc), you would usually want to write your own DataFlow.
+Unless you are working with standard data types (image folders, LMDB, etc), you would usually want to write your own DataFlow.
 See [another tutorial](http://tensorpack.readthedocs.io/en/latest/tutorial/extend/dataflow.html)
 for details.